SDF–Syrian transitional government clashes (2025–2026): 2025

-Siege of Sheikh Maqsoud and Ashrafiyah
+October 2025 Aleppo clashes

 Escalations peaked in early October during the siege of the Kurdish-majority neighborhoods of Sheikh Maqsoud and Ashafiyah, Aleppo.

 On the early hours of 6 October, an explosion of unknown origin occurred in the Ashrafiyah neighborhood, damaging a hospital.
 Later that day the government closed all seven roads leading into Sheikh Maqsoud and Ashrafiyah, placing the two quarters "under a complete siege."
 The Transitional Government provided no explanation for the move.
-On the same evening, large protests by local residents took place in front of STG military positions, during which protesters chanted Mazloum Abdi's name, demanded an end to the blockade, and called on the SDF to "liberate" Aleppo.
+On the same evening, large protests by local residents took place in front of Syrian military positions, during which protesters chanted Mazloum Abdi's name, demanded an end to the blockade, and called on the SDF to "liberate" Aleppo.
 The protest was met with live ammunition and tear gas, according to the SOHR and several Kurdish outlets.
-Hawar News said that when the protest escalated, residents seized an armored vehicle belonging to STG fighters and handed it over to Kurdish security forces in the neighborhood.
+Hawar News said that when the protest escalated, residents seized an armored vehicle belonging to Syrian transitional government fighters and handed it over to Kurdish security forces in the neighborhood.
 North Press Agency claimed that 15 civilians were injured by the Syrian government forces' use of violence.
-After dispersing the protesters, heavy clashes erupted between STG fighters and Kurdish security forces stationed in Aleppo.
+After dispersing the protesters, heavy clashes erupted between Syrian transitional government fighters and Kurdish security forces stationed in Aleppo.
 The UK Representation of the Syrian Democratic Council (SDC) claimed additionally that 50 civilians were injured by the Syrian Army's heavy artillery shelling on the neighbourhoods.
 In a statement, the government's Ministry of Defense claimed that the operation constituted a "redeployment and repositioning," asserting that "there are no intentions for any military operations."
 State-run Syria TV and SANA reported that one government fighter was killed and three others were injured in the clashes, while shifting responsibility to the SDF for the fighting.
 An official Syrian source told Al Jazeera that three government fighters were killed.
 During the fighting internet and telecommunications networks had been completely cut off.
 A local ceasefire agreement for the area was reached in the early hours of 7 October.
 Following the clashes, Kurdish media reported that two civilians were killed and more than 60 others were injured, while Syrian state media claimed that one civilian was killed and five were injured.
 The SOHR confirmed the death of one civilian and one government fighter.
 Demonstrations were held across several Kurdish-majority cities in north and east Syria in solidarity with the residents of Sheikh Maqsoud and Ashrafieh.
-The seized armored vehicle was later returned to the STG by Kurdish forces as part of the ceasefire conditions.
+The seized armored vehicle was later returned to the Syrian transitional government by SDF forces as part of the ceasefire conditions.